azzaomer/alx-low_level_programming/0x0E-structures_typedef/README.md

 1. init_dog:
 	function that initialize a variable of type struct dog
 2. print_dog:
-	a function that prints a struct dog
+	a function that prints a struct dog.
+3. dog.h
+	Define a new type dog_t as a new name for the type struct dog.
+4.